seanmorley15/AdventureLog/.github/ISSUE_TEMPLATE/deployment-issue.md

 ---
 name: Deployment Issue
-about: Request helps deploying AdventureLog on your machine.
+about: Request help deploying AdventureLog on your machine.
 The more details, the better I can help!
 title: "[DEPLOYMENT]"
 labels: deployment